bmcdonald3/smd/README.md

 ## SMD CT Testing

-This repository builds and publishes the cray-smd-test image along with the service itself containing tests that verify SMD on live Shasta systems.
-The tests are invoked via helm test.
-The version of the cray-smd-test image should always match the version of cray-smd image (vX.Y.Z (build metadata not withstanding)).
+In addition to the service itself, this repository builds and publishes cray-smd-test images containing tests that verify HSM on live Shasta systems.
+The tests are invoked via helm test as part of the Continuous Test (CT) framework during CSM installs and upgrades.
+The version of the cray-smd-test image (vX.Y.Z) should match the version of the cray-smd image being tested, both of which are specified in the helm chart for the service.

 ## smd Features